renatocarvalho/blog/source/2012-07-14-golden-rectangle-in-web-design.html.markdown

 Design and Mathematics
 ----------------------

-I used to think that being able to apply proportion and rhythm in design is based  by one's innate ability (and/or experience).
-However true for some people[^1], it turns out that you can be scientific/mathematical in this approach and still attain a visually pleasing result[^gr].
+I used to think that being able to apply proportion and rhythm in design is based on one's innate ability (and/or experience).
+However true for some people[^1], it turns out that you can be scientific/mathematical towards this problem and still attain a visually pleasing result[^gr].

 [^gr]: While creativity still plays a vital role in most things, technical knowledge is essential too.